Zelda D'Aprano

-Zelda Fay D'Aprano (24 January 1928 – 21 February 2018) was an Australian feminist activist who lived in Melbourne, Victoria.
-She fought for better conditions and equal pay for women in workplaces.
-In 1969 when an equal pay court case failed in the arbitration court, D'Aprano chained herself to the doors of the commonwealth building in Melbourne.
-Ten days later she was joined by Alva Geikie and Thelma Solomon, when they chained themselves to the Arbitration court building.
-Along with Geikie and Solomon, D'Aprano went on to found the Women's Action Committee.
-In 2023, a statue of D'Aprano was unveiled outside Trades Hall in Melbourne.
+Zelda Fay D'Aprano (24 January 1928 – 21 February 2018) was an Australian feminist activist and unionist who lived in Melbourne, Victoria.
+Born in 1928 to a working-class immigrant family and joining the workforce at 14 years old, D'Aprano quickly became involved with the Communist Party of Australia and the union movement.
+In 1969, as a case for equal pay for women proceeded in the Arbitration Court, D'Aprano chained herself to the doors of the Commonwealth Building in Melbourne.
+Ten days later, joined by Alva Geikie and Thelma Solomon, she chained herself to the doors of the Arbitration Court.
+Although she became disillusioned with the Communist Party soon after, D'Aprano remained a committed women's liberationist, co-founding the Women's Action Committee.
+She spent much of her later life in northern New South Wales, before returning to Melbourne in the years before her death.
+A commemorative statue of D'Aprano was erected in 2023.

-Life

-Early life
+Early life and family

 D'Aprano (born Zelda Fay Orloff) grew up in a two-bedroom house in Carlton with her brother Maurice, her sister Clara and her parents Shimshon and Rachel Leah Orloff.
 She grew up in an Orthodox Jewish household, but her mother became a communist when D'Aprano was still a child, prompting D'Aprano to become one herself in later years.
-She left school before she was 14 to work in various factories, despite being placed in a gifted class at school.
-She was married at 16 to Charlie D'Aprano, who left her 21 years later, and she had a child when she was 17, a daughter named Leonie.
-It was at these factory jobs when she first started to notice the inequalities that female workers faced, especially related to the pay gap.
-She was fired from several jobs for trying to better the conditions in which women worked.
-She joined the Communist Party in 1950 and was a member until 1971.
+Despite being noted by teachers as intelligent, without a wealthy family, she left school before she was 14 to work in various factories, under low pay and harsh conditions.
+She was married at 16 to Charlie D'Aprano, and had a child when she was 17.
+In 1965, Zelda and Charlie divorced, having both had extramarital affairs.
+Her second partner was Communist Party member Ron Tilley, from 1975 to his 2014 death.

-Schooling

-D'Aprano left school before her fourteenth birthday to support her family.
 She later fully qualified as a dental nurse in 1961.
 She completed her Leaving Certificate in 1965, at the same time as her daughter.
-She attended night school for two years graduating in 1967 as a qualified chiropodist, though she never practised.
+She attended night school for two years, graduating in 1967 as a qualified chiropodist, though she never practised.